FOSSEE/sees/ult/Using_Linux_Tools.rst

 Most distributions also include support for PHP, Perl, Ruby, Python and other dynamic languages.
 Examples of languages that are less common, but still supported, are C# via the Mono project, sponsored by Novell, and Scheme.
 A number of Java Virtual Machines and development kits run on Linux, including the original Sun Microsystems JVM (HotSpot), and IBM's J2SE RE, as well as many open-source projects like Kaffe.

 The two main frameworks for developing graphical applications are those of GNOME and KDE.
 These projects are based on the GTK+ and Qt widget toolkits, respectively, which can also be used independently of the larger framework.
 Both support a wide variety of languages.
-There are a number of Integrated development environments available including Anjuta, Code::Blocks, Eclipse, KDevelop, Lazarus, MonoDevelop, NetBeans, and Omnis Studio while the long-established editors Vim and Emacs remain popular.
+There are a number of Integrated Development Environments (IDEs) available including Anjuta, Code::Blocks, Eclipse, KDevelop, Lazarus, MonoDevelop, NetBeans, and Omnis Studio while the long-established editors Vim and Emacs remain popular.

 Reasons for Using Linux
 -----------------------
 - Linux is free:

-As in free beer, they say.
-If you want to spend absolutely nothing, you don't even have to pay the price of a CD.
+As in "free beer".
 Linux can be downloaded in its entirety from the Internet completely for free.
 No registration fees, no costs per user, free updates, and freely available source code in case you want to change the behavior of your system.
-Most of all, Linux is free as in free speech:
+Most of all, Linux is free as in "free speech":
 The license commonly used is the GNU Public License (GPL).
 The license says that anybody who may want to do so, has the right to change Linux and eventually to redistribute a changed version, on the one condition that the code is still available after redistribution.
-In practice, you are free to grab a kernel image, for instance to add support for teletransportation machines or time travel and sell your new code, as long as your customers can still have a copy of that code.
+In practice, you are free to grab a kernel image and sell the new code, as long as your customers can still have a copy of that code.

 - Linux is portable to any hardware platform:

-A vendor who wants to sell a new type of computer and who doesn't know what kind of OS his new machine will run (say the CPU in your car or washing machine), can take a Linux kernel and make it work on his hardware, because documentation related to this activity is freely available.
+A vendor, who wants to sell a new type of computer and who does not know what kind of OS his/her new machine will run, can take a Linux kernel and make it work on his/her hardware, because documentation related to this activity is freely available.

 - Linux was made to keep on running:

 As with UNIX, a Linux system expects to run without rebooting all the time.
-That is why a lot of tasks are being executed at night or scheduled automatically for other calm moments, resulting in higher availability during busier periods and a more balanced use of the hardware.
-This property allows for Linux to be applicable also in environments where people don't have the time or the possibility to control their systems night and day.
+That is why a lot of tasks are being executed at night or scheduled automatically for other times, resulting in higher availability during busier periods and a more balanced use of the hardware.
+This property allows for Linux to be applicable to environments where people do not have the time or the possibility to control their systems constantly.

 - Linux is secure and versatile:

 The security model used in Linux is based on the UNIX idea of security, which is known to be robust and of proven quality.
-But Linux is not only fit for use as a fort against enemy attacks from the Internet: it will adapt equally to other situations, utilizing the same high standards for security.
-Your development machine or control station will be as secure as you firewall.
+But Linux is not only safe from attacks from the Internet: it will adapt equally to other situations, utilizing the same high standards for security.

 - Linux is scalable:

 From a Palmtop with 2 MB of memory to a petabyte storage cluster with hundreds of nodes: add or remove the appropriate packages and Linux fits all.
-You don't need a supercomputer anymore,because you can use Linux to do big things using the building blocks provided with the system.
-If you want to do little things, such as making an operating system for an embedded processor or just recycling your old 486, Linux will do that as well.
+One does not need a supercomputer anymore,because you can use Linux to do big things using the building blocks provided with the system.
+If one wants to do little things, such as making an operating system for an embedded processor or just recycling your old 486, Linux will do that as well.

 - The Linux OS and Linux applications have very short debug−times: